MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 The Deferred Lighting Pipeline uses the same rules for PBR texture sets used for RTX.
 If you are not familiar with Physically Based Rendering or building texture sets, there is an overview available on our documentation website in [Introduction to Physically Based Rendering](RTXPBRIntro.md) and more detail on creating the texture sets in [Introduction to Texture Sets](../Reference/Content/TextureSetsReference/TextureSetsConcepts/TextureSetsIntroduction.md)

 For Height Map values, the new pipeline supports both Height Map and Normal inputs.
 In the Deferred Lighting mode, however, you are now able to set PBR textures for entities and mobs in addition to blocks.
 They follow the exact same Texture Set rules and can be added similarly to the textures/entity folder within your resource pack.
-In the Deferred Lighting mode, PBR textures via Texture Sets are supported for blocks, entities and now particles!
-They follow the exact same Texture Set rules as blocks and can be added similarly to either the "textures/entity" or "textures/particle" folder within your resource pack.
+In the Deferred Lighting mode, PBR textures via Texture Sets are supported for blocks, entities, particles and items!
+They follow the exact same Texture Set rules as blocks and can be added similarly to either the "textures/entity" or "textures/particle" or "textures/items" folder within your resource pack.

 The key thing that communicates to the game client that a resource pack is capable of Deferred Lighting is the presence of a certain string(s) in the capabilities array in your pack's **manifest.json**.